 An ongoing focus of the NCQA is support of local charities.
 We are a non-profit tax-exempt organization as authorized by Internal Revenue Code Section 501(c)(4).
 Proceeds from ticket sales for our annual Opportunity Quilt are donated to local charities selected by the guild.
-We were pleased to donate the proceeds in December 2020 to the following organizations:
+The proceeds from our 2023 Opportunity Quilt "Galaxy Stars" will go to:

 Additionally, we donate quilts made by our members to local organizations including Interfaith Community Services for children in need, and fleece blankets to Palomar Health Foundation Forensic Health Services for individuals in crisis.